pq-code-package/mlkem-native/examples/basic/README.md

 [//]: # (SPDX-License-Identifier: CC-BY-4.0)

-# Using mlkem-native as a code package
+# Building mlkem-native

-This directory contains a minimal example for how to use mlkem-native as a code package, without modifications.
+This directory contains a minimal example for how to build mlkem-native.

 ## Components